gravitational/gravity/docs/6.x/testplan.md

     - [ ] Verify that `node-1` is successfully removed from the cluster.
     - [ ] Verify that `gravity status` is reporting the cluster as healthy (may take a minute for it to recover).

-### Ops Center / Cluster Upgrade & Connectivity
+### Hub / Cluster Upgrade & Connectivity

-- [ ] Install an Ops Center of previous LTS version.
+- [ ] Install a Hub of the previous LTS version.
-  - [ ] Push Telekube app of previous LTS version into it.
+  - [ ] Push Telekube app of the previous LTS version into it.
-  - [ ] Install a single-node Telekube cluster and connect it to the Ops Center.
+  - [ ] Install a single-node Telekube cluster and connect it to the Hub.
-- [ ] Upgrade Ops Center to the current version.
+- [ ] Upgrade the Hub to the current version.
   - [ ] Verify the cluster stays connected & online.
   - [ ] Verify remote support can be toggled off/on.
-- [ ] Push Telekube app of the current version to the Ops Center.
+- [ ] Push Telekube app of the current version to the Hub.
 - [ ] Upgrade the cluster to the current version.
   - [ ] Verify the cluster stays connected & online.
   - [ ] Verify remote support can be toggled off/on.